On the decomposability of mod 2 cohomological invariants of Weyl groups: Main theorem and proof strategy

 \medbreak

-The strategy of proof for an irreducible Weyl group $G$, whose root system is not of type $G_2$, is as follows.
+The strategy of proof for an irreducible Weyl group $G$, is as follows.
 We leverage different embeddings of the Weyl group $G$ into an orthogonal group $O_n$ over the field $\gk$.
 Now, the invariants of $O_n$ with values in $\MK_\ast$ are generated by the Stiefel-Whitney classes, see \cite{CohInv}.
 Considering embeddings $W\hookrightarrow O_n$ gives rise to a family of invariants in $\Inv(G, \MK_\ast)$ by composing the Stiefel-Whitney classes with the natural transformation $H^1( -, W) \to H^1( -, O_n)$.
 As we shall see in Sections \ref{BnSubSect} -- \ref{E6-8SubSect}, these already generate $\Inv(G, \CM_\ast)$ except if $G$ is of type $D_{2n}$, $E_7$, or $E_8$.
-Except for the special case $G_2$ the 'missing' invariants have their source in certain Witt invariants.
+The 'missing' invariants have their source in certain Witt invariants.

 \medbreak